ckopecky/ckopecky/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; [MongoDB vs PostgreSQL: what to consider when choosing a database](https://www.educative.io/blog/mongodb-versus-postgresql-databases)<br>

 🌱 *Currently Learning*: React-Native and Ruby<br>
-🤔 *Looking for help*: I’m looking for help with trying to find my first software engineering job in this current job climate.<br>
-💬 Ask me about: how to mentor students, creating a portfolio site for you, or assistance with an application you are working on. <br>
 📫 How to reach me: <br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; [Email](christina@christinakopecky.com)
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; [Twitter](https://www.twitter.com/cmvnk)